-In order to resolve the District's structural deficit, staff recommends that a Budget Stabilization Committee be created in the 2021-22 school year to recommend a detailed list of reductions up to the amount stated in Resolution 20-13.
+In order to resolve the District's structural deficit, staff recommends that a Budget Stabilization Committee be created in the 2021-22 school year to recommend a multi-year plan to reduce costs.

 Based on the financial information presented, staff recommends approval of the 2021-22 Proposed Budget and projections for 2022-23 and 2023-24, as presented.